wings_museum_sussex_surrey

 Oct 1969 – To Military Aircraft Storage and Disposition Center, Davis-Monthan AFB AZ

 Nov 1972 – Dropped from inventory by transfer to museum status.
-Later crashed & written off.
+Later crashed and written off.

 CAN YOU HELP?

-The Wings Museum is keen to hear from any individuals with experience in Sheet Metal .
-If you would like to be involved in this worth while project then please contact Daniel Hunt via e-mail on info@wingsmuseum.co.uk please include a brief background on yourself. .
+The Wings Museum is always keen to hear from any individuals with experience in sheet metal.
+If you would like to be involved in this worthwhile project, please contact Daniel Hunt via e-mail on info@wingsmuseum.co.uk .
+Please include brief details of your experience.